The Trends I’m Watching During Election Week (Part 1)

 Meanwhile, though, there have been signs that Harris is making up ground among white Americans, who have traditionally voted more Republican than Democratic and constitute an outsized share of the electorate (72 percent in 2020).
 This includes white non-college voters, who are overrepresented in swing states like Michigan, Wisconsin, and Pennsylvania as well as their college-educated peers.
 If Harris outperforms Biden with white voters, it will mark the second straight election in which the Democratic nominee has done better than their predecessor.

-One thing to watch is whether the nonwhite voters moving in Trump’s direction are are among those who are slightly less likely to vote.
-As the Times’ Cohn has observed previously, Trump’s support with these voters may be coming from those who are less politically engaged.
+One thing to watch is whether the nonwhite voters moving in Trump’s direction are among those who are less politically engaged, something the Times’ Cohn has observed previously.
 Extensive reporting has also indicated that Trump’s ground game and turnout operation are wanting, which means he may have trouble turning his poll support into actual votes.
-So it’s unclear whether the extent to which his gains with these groups will ultimately materialize—or the impact it will have if they do.
+This means it’s unclear the extent to which his gains with these groups will ultimately materialize—or the impact it will have if they do.

 Key questions: